One of the Boys (1989 TV series): Background

-Few lead roles existed for Latin American women on late 1980s primetime television in the United States.
-While I Married Dora—a sitcom featuring a Central American woman who marries her American employer—aired in 1987, it received low viewership.
+Few lead roles existed for Latin American women on late 1980s prime time television in the United States.
+While I Married Dora—a sitcom featuring a Central American woman who marries her American employer—aired in 1987, it garnered low ratings.
 Television network NBC sought to expand its comedy programming by broadcasting new series starring Latin Americans such as Alonso, who made her United States television debut on One of the Boys.
 The Venezuelan singer and actress had received two Grammy Award nominations and starred in the films Moscow on the Hudson (1984) and The Running Man (1987).
 Alonso was initially averse to acting on television because the films she was doing gave her freedom to explore other opportunities after a couple of months.
 Following years of rejecting her manager's insistence she enter the field, Alonso signed with television producer Fred Silverman in 1988, who thought she could equal the success Roseanne Barr achieved on Roseanne.
 Alonso took the lead role in One of the Boys because she saw herself in the lead character and thought she could receive better movie roles afterward.